 - In the Evillious Chronicles, the sin vessel of Gluttony is a wine glass.
 So, yeah.
 Not that Banica used it for wine all the time...

-- A character from Ace Attorney materializes a brandy balloon from Hammer Space for the sole purpose of swirling it evilly in front of Phoenix immediately after being exposed as a villain.
+- A character from Ace Attorney whips a brandy balloon out for the sole purpose of swirling it evilly in front of Phoenix immediately after being exposed as a villain.
+What makes this particularly strange is that he pulls it out in a jail's visitation room.